Giovanni da Pian del Carpine: Travels

 Pope Innocent IV chose Giovanni to head the mission and apparently he was in charge of nearly everything in the mission.
 As a papal legate, he bore a letter from the Pope to the Great Khan, Cum non solum.
 "At the age of sixty-three Carpini embarked from Lyon," where the Pope then resided, on Easter day (16 April 1245), accompanied by another friar, Stephen of Bohemia, who broke down at Kaniv near Kiev and was left behind.
-After seeking counsel of an old friend, Wenceslaus, king of Bohemia, Giovanni was joined at Wrocław by another Franciscan, Benedykt Polak, who was appointed to act as interpreter.
+After seeking counsel of an old friend, Wenceslaus, king of Bohemia, Giovanni was joined at Wrocław by another Franciscan, Benedict of Poland, who was appointed to act as interpreter.

 The route passed by Kiev, entered the Tatar posts at Kaniv and then ran across the Nepere to the Don and Volga.
 Giovanni is the first Westerner to give the modern names for those rivers.
-He reported the presence of saracens in southwestern Russia who drafted people into service and took a census of those who remained.
-On the Volga stood the ordu, or camp, of Batu, the famous conqueror of eastern Europe and supreme Mongol commander on the western frontiers of the empire.
+He reported the presence of Saracens in southwestern Russia who drafted people into service and took a census of those who remained.
+While in Russia, he also mentioned that the Mongol tithe collector demanded one boy out of every three from each Russian family, and also took unmarried men and women, as well as the poor.
+On the Volga stood the ordu, or camp, of Batu, the famous conqueror of Eastern Europe and supreme Mongol commander on the western frontiers of the empire.
 He was one of the most senior princes of the house of Genghis Khan.
 There, the envoys, with their presents, had to pass between two fires to remove possible injurious thoughts and poisons, before being presented to the prince (early April 1246).